lpaulger/lpaulger.github.io/_posts/2013-09-25-Mobile-apps-Phonegap-Yeoman.md

 Next lets create our application structure using the following 'cordova' command.
 I'll call my app 'timer'.
 Make sure you are using node version 0.10

     nvm use 0.10
-    cordova create timer com.lpprojects.timerapp "TimerApp"
+    cordova create timer com.lpprojects.timerapp "TimerApp" /** the com.company.appname is like a backwards web domain naming convention for mobile apps **/ cd timer
-    cd timer
     cordova platform add ios /**add platforms you want to support here**/

-Now it's time to use [Yeoman](http://Yeoman.io) to scaffold a basic angular application!
+Now it's time to use [Yeoman](http://Yeoman.io) to scaffold a basic angular application.

-*Please Note: yeoman allows you to scaffold apps using many frameworks!*
+*Please Note: yeoman allows you to scaffold apps using many frameworks*

-**Run the following:**
+**Run the following (replace angular with your framework of choice):**

     yo angular

-[Yeoman](http://Yeoman.io) will ask you a series of questions (see below).
+[Yeoman](http://Yeoman.io) will ask you a series of questions related to the package you requested(see below).
 I will not be using these options.

     Would you like to include Twitter Bootstrap?
 (Y/n) n If so, would you like to use Twitter Bootstrap for Compass (as opposed to vanilla CSS)?
 (Y/n) n